tstelzle/ForbiddenCardChecker/Readme.md

 This file name needs to be your first parameter to the script.
 If the file is not in the same directory as the script please obviously put in the whole path.

-The second paramater is conditionally.
+The second paramater is conditional.
 As the script will always save the forbidden cards into a '.csv' file it will not download the cards if this file exits.
-Witht setting '-u' as second parameter you will force it to update the forbidden cards.
+Witht setting '-u' as a second parameter you will force it to update the forbidden cards.

 ## Examples
 ```bash